geelen/glenmaddern.com/src/lib/articles/icss.md

 }
 ```

 This approach has been popping up in a lot of places in the last few months.
-On the first of April, Julian Viereck published a post on Medium entitled [Modularise CSS the React Way](https://medium.com/@jviereck/modularise-css-the-react-way-1e817b317b04).
+About ten weeks ago, Julian Viereck published a post on Medium entitled [Modularise CSS the React Way](https://medium.com/@jviereck/modularise-css-the-react-way-1e817b317b04).
 Three weeks later, Tobias Koppers (author of Webpack) added a concept of [placeholders](https://github.com/webpack/css-loader/commit/d2c9c25721a711b0fe041c597b43646e82d9f145#diff-04c6e90faac2675aa89e2176d2eec7d8) to his CSS Loader, and Guy Bedford (author of JSPM) suggested I look at [something similar](https://github.com/systemjs/plugin-css/issues/30) for JSPM.
-A month after that, Mark Dalgleish published [The End of Global CSS](https://medium.com/seek-ui-engineering/the-end-of-global-css-90d2a4a06284), which showed just how significant this shift can be.
+A month after that, Mark Dalgleish published [The End of Global CSS](https://medium.com/seek-ui-engineering/the-end-of-global-css-90d2a4a06284), which showed a lot of people how much potential this approach had.

 #### A New Syntax